 A Major Amendment to the Patagonia General Plan is any proposal that would result in a change of such significance as to substantially impact portions of the Town and/or its Planning Area.
-The criteria for determining whether or not a prospective development that differs from the adopted General Plan text and map will require a Major Amendment are based upon the relative size, in land area, and extent of change proposed.
+The criteria for determining whether or not a prospective change in General Plan text and map will require a Major Amendment are based upon the relative size, in land area, and extent of change proposed.
 Acreages for Major Amendments (in Tables 1 and 2) are calibrated to locally appropriate thresholds.
 Criteria for determining a Major Amendment to the Patagonia General Plan include: